Back to Home

 The Build Experience

 • 04.
-Finally, we added a testing panel so users could test their endpoint and see the accuracy of the Gemini response, followed by a panel displaying the connection details for enterprise integration.
+Finally, we added a testing panel so users could check the accuracy of Gemini’s results in real time.

 What to watch out for